Komodo Dragons & Indonesia

 KANAWA

 Back in town, we found a small desk in a closet-sized office that advertised stays on an island called Kanawa.
+It was supposedly located inside the Komodo National Park, which I didn't think was allowed.
+But supposedly, it had accommodation.
 No idea.
-We couldn't find anything about it, but - we went.
+We couldn't find out much about it.
+Anyway, off we went.

 SO glad we took the chance!